Hill of Fiddes stone circle

 Hill of Fiddes stone circle is a ruined recumbent stone circle situated near Ellon, Aberdeenshire.
-Only two of the stones, including the recumbent stone, remain.
+Only two stones from the circle survive: the recumbent stone and an upright stone on its western side.
 The stones now form part of a field wall.
-The diameter of the original stone circle had a diameter of approximately 14 m.
+The original stone circle had a diameter of approximately 14 m.

 The remains of the stone circle are a designated scheduled monument.